Yashsharda2/Yashsharda2/README.md

 Hi, I'm Yash Sharda 👋

-🚀 About Me__
+🚀 About Me
-   🎓 2nd-year ECE student, passionate about circuits, FPGA Design.
+           2nd-year ECE student, passionate about circuits, FPGA Design and verification.
+Exploring FPGA-based image processing pipelines on Vaaman FPGA using Verilog HDL.

 📫 How to Reach Me